Clarence S. Bayne

 He is president of the Black Studies Center of Montreal, and the Director of its institute for community economic development.
 Professor Bayne is a member of CIM, an advisory committee to the Mayor of Montreal; and a member of an advisory body to the Minister for cultural communities, Government of Quebec.

-Clarence S. BayneProfessor, Department of DS and MIS & Director of Institute for Community Entrepreneurship and Development (ICED)
+Clarence S. BayneProfessor, Department of Supply Chain and Business Technology Management & Director of Institute for Community Entrepreneurship and Development (ICED)

 PhD (McGill University)